ibm-cloud-docs/discovery-data/pricing-plans.md

 The plan includes the following features:

 -   100,000 documents per month ($5 for every additional 1,000 documents per month)
--   100,000 query or analyze API calls per month ($5 for every additional 1,000 queries per month)
+-   100,000 query or analyze API calls per month ($5 for every additional 1,000 calls per month)
 -   Up to 5 queries per second
 -   Everything that's available in Plus
 -   Content Intelligence
 -   Content Mining
 -   Document classification (Text classification is available in all plans.
 Document classification is available with Enterprise and higher-level plans only.)

-Your bill labels requests that are generated both from query searches and analyze API calls as "Queries".
+Your bill labels requests that are generated from both query searches and analyze API calls as "Queries".
 {: note}

 ### Artifact limits